kevin-v96/codesignal-arcade/README.md

 # codesignal-arcade
-Solutions to the codesignal arcade problems
+Solutions to the codesignal arcade problems (https://app.codesignal.com/arcade)

+Written in Python